 According to the Centers for Medicare and Medicaid Services, Texas nursing homes prescribe antipsychotic medications too often to residents who exhibit behaviors that are seen as "negative."
 This overuse can lead to a host of problems for residents, including death.

-One way in which DADS is hoping to reverse this trend is through the Music & Memory Pilot, which launched in May 2015.
-The goal of the pilot is to help residents reconnect with the world through specific, music-triggered memories.
+One way in which HHSC is hoping to reverse this trend is through the Music & Memory Program, which launched in May 2015.
+The goal of the program is to help residents reconnect with the world through specific, music-triggered memories.
 Family members and nursing home staff will create personal playlists for use on digital music players, such as iPods.

 The Center for Excellence in Long-Term Care